WSU-kduncan/ceg3120-AppleBear10/Projects/Project4/Project4.md

      - Needed to install apache2 web service with command: sudo apt install apache2
      - Then you needed to enable with: sudo systemctl enable apache2
      - After that is done you can start it with: sudo systemctl start apache2
-     - Once that is done you can create an index file for web server 1 with: $echo "<H1>Hello!
-This is webserver1: 10.0.1.9</H1>" | sudo tee /var/ww/html/indexsrv1.html
+     - Once that is done you can create an index file for web server 1 with: $ echo <H1>Hello!
+This is webserver1: 10.0.1.9</H1> | sudo tee /var/ww/html/indexsrv1.html
      - Make sure to add the correct .html file provided by the professor and chmod 400 the file
      - Repeat the steps for web server 2
      - One that is done make sure to configure haproxy or check if it's working